iaincollins/structured-data-testing-tool/README.md

 You can pass a `schema` value to group related tests together.

-The value passed to `schema` not have to match an actual schema name, but it is recommended that it does.
+The value passed to `schema` not have to match an actual schema name, but that is recommended.